Top Arts & Culture for Adults in Orlando

 Cornell Fine Arts Museum: Located at Rollins College in Winter Park, this free-admission museum boasts more than 5,500 works of art ranging from the ancient to modern periods.
 It also has the Orlando area’s only sizable collection of European Old Masters.
 More of the museum’s treasures can be viewed at The Alfond Collection of Contemporary Art at The Alfond Inn.

 Dr. Phillips Center for the Performing Arts: This state-of-the-art center in the heart of downtown Orlando houses the intimate, 300-seat Pugh Theater; the acoustic, 1,700-seat Steinmetz Hall; and the 2,700-seat Walt Disney Theater.
 It’s hosted symphonies, stage shows, pop concerts and even comedians since its opening, with new performances coming throughout the year.

 IMMERSE: Held each fall in downtown Orlando, this massive event features more than 1,000 artists and performers from Orlando, the United States and around the world.
 Featured collaborators include Cirque du Soleil, The Orlando Philharmonic Orchestra, Orlando Ballet and the Central Florida Community Arts Orchestra.

-Orlando Museum of Art: Since 1924, this museum in Loch Haven Park, not far from downtown Orlando, has curated compelling collections and exhibits.
+Orlando Museum of Art: Since 1924, this museum in Loch Haven Park has curated compelling collections and exhibits.
 Each year, it presents 10 to 12 onsite and 13 off-site exhibitions, in addition to enrichment programs, lectures, classes and outreach services.

-Orlando Shakespeare Theater: This theater doesn’t limit itself to productions of its namesake’s work, but it certainly excels at bringing the Bard to life too.
-It’s in Loch Haven Park, just 15 minutes from downtown Orlando.
+Orlando Shakespeare Theater: This theater doesn’t limit itself to productions of its namesake’s work, but it certainly excels at bringing the Bard to life, too.
+It’s also located in Loch Haven Park.